devalphaing/block-editor-character-count/README.md

 ## Features

-- Counts the number of words in a blog post.
+- Counts the number of Character in a blog post.
 - Provides a block in the WordPress block editor for displaying the word count.

 ## Usage

 1. Create or edit a blog post in the WordPress block editor.
 2. Add the "Word Count" block to your post.
-3. The block will display the word count of the post.
+3. The block will display the Character count of the post.